sqdlab/SQDToolz/docs/User/AWG_Pulse_Building.md

 ...

-#(A) - Define the modulation waveform transformation
+#(A) - Define the modulation waveform transformation (100MHz IQ modulation in this case)
 WFMT_ModulationIQ('IQmod', lab, 100e6)

 #(B) - Defining the main instrument HAL for the AWG